 Automatic rollovers.
-Eligible rollover distributions may also include involuntary distributions that are more than \$1,000 but \$5,000 or less and are made from a qualified plan to an IRA on behalf of a plan participant.
-Involuntary distributions made on or after March 28, 2005, are generally subject to the automatic rollover provisions of section 401(a)(31)(B) and must be paid in a direct rollover to an IRA.
+Eligible rollover distributions may also include involuntary distributions that are more than

+\$1,000 but \$5,000 or less and are made from a qualified plan to an IRA on behalf of a plan participant.
+Involuntary distributions made on or after March 28, 2005, are generally subject to the automatic rollover provisions of section 401(a)(31)(B) and must be paid in a direct rollover to an IRA, unless the plan participant elects to receive the distribution directly.

-For information on the notification requirements, see Explanation to Recipients Before Eligible Rollover Distributions (Section 402(f) Notice) on page 4.
+For information on the notification requirements, see Explanation to Recipients Before Eligible Rollover Distributions (Section 402(f) Notice) later.
 For additional information, also see Notice 2005-5, 2005-3 I.R.B.
-337, available at www.irs. gov/irb/2005-03\IRB/ar10.html.
+337, available at www.irs.gov/irb/2005-03_IRB/ar10.html.

 Reporting a direct rollover.
 Report a direct rollover in box 1 and a 0 (zero) in box 2a, unless the rollover is a direct rollover of a qualified rollover contribution other than from a designated Roth account.
-See Qualified rollover contributions as defined in section 408A(e) on page 4.
+See Qualified rollover contributions as defined in section 408A(e) later.
 You do not have to report capital gain in box 3 or NUA in box 6.
 Enter Code G in box 7 unless the rollover is a direct rollover from a designated Roth account to a Roth IRA.
 See Designated Roth accounts below.
 If the direct rollover is made by a nonspouse designated beneficiary, also enter Code 4 in box 7.